Chunkwise/chunkwise_core/README.md

-# Core
+# Chunkwise core

 ## About

-The core repository contains types and chunkers shared by multiple services.
-Types are always imported while chunkers are an optional import.
+This core repository contains shared types, chunkers, and utility functions used across multiple Chunkwise services.

+### What's Included

+- **Types**: Shared data types for chunks, chunker configurations, and evaluation metrics
+- **Chunkers**: Document chunker implementations
+- **Utils**: Currently contains a document normalisation function for stable chunking

 ## To import to a service